IITKGP

 Research Areas

-• Forest Remote Sensing
+• Remote Sensing Applications

 • Carbon Sequestration and Biodiversity

-• Estimate of the global distribution of stratiform supercooled liquid water clouds using the LITE lidar Hogan RJ, Behera MD, O'Connor EJ and Illingworth AJ By Geophysical Research Letters 31 1-6 (2004)
+• Estimate of the global distribution of stratiform supercooled liquid water clouds using the LITE lidar by Hogan RJ, Behera MD, O'Connor EJ and Illingworth AJ Geophysical Research Letters 31 1-6 (2004)

-• Energy determines broad pattern of plant distribution in Western Himalaya Panda R. M., Behera M. D., Roy P. S. By Ecology and Evolution - (2017)
+• Energy determines broad pattern of plant distribution in Western Himalaya by Panda R. M., Behera M. D., Roy P. S. Ecology and Evolution - (2017)

-• New Vegetation Type Map of India Prepared Using Satellite Remote Sensing: Comparison with Global Vegetation Maps and Utilities Roy PS, Behera MD, et al. By International Journal of Applied Earth Observation and Geoinformation 39 142-159 (2015)
+• New Vegetation Type Map of India Prepared Using Satellite Remote Sensing: Comparison with Global Vegetation Maps and Utilities by Roy PS, Behera MD, et al. International Journal of Applied Earth Observation and Geoinformation 39 142-159 (2015)

-• An indirect method of estimating leaf area index in a tropical deciduous forest, India using LAI 2000 Plant Canopy Analyzer Behera S, Behera MD and Tuli R. By Ecological Indicators 58 356-364 (2015)
+• An indirect method of estimating leaf area index in a tropical deciduous forest, India using LAI 2000 Plant Canopy Analyzer by Behera S, Behera MD and Tuli R. Ecological Indicators 58 356-364 (2015)

-• Pattern of angiosperm plant dispersal profile of India Behera M. D., Roy P. S., Mahanand S. , Panda R. M., Padhee S. By Environmental Monitoring and Assessment - (2019)
+• Pattern of angiosperm plant dispersal profile of India by Behera M. D., Roy P. S., Mahanand S. , Panda R. M., Padhee S. Environmental Monitoring and Assessment - (2019)

 Principal Investigator

-• Biotechnological Interventions for management of Protected Areas
+• Biotechnological Interventions for management of Protected Areas Department of Biotechnology

 Co-Principal Investigator